 - Full address of the property to be marketed

 - Provide a link to the marketing material online (ie. Right Move / Zoopla)

-- Details of any consents granted for works to the property
+- Details of alterations to the property as detailed above

 - Post to: Cotswold District Council, Trinity Road, Cirencester, GLOS, GL7 1PX.